coding4science/coding4science.github.io/docs/set_env/env_linux.md

-# Setting a development environment on Linux for science
+# Setting a Python development environment on Linux

 ## Choosing a environment manager
+**Why using environment managers ?**
+- Ensure portability :
+- Avoid compatibility issues :

-There are mainly two ways to manage
+There are mainly two ways to manage your python environments

 ### Virtualenv/Pip
-Pip is a package manager for python packages Virtualenv is an environment manager for
+Pip is a package manager for python packages Virtualenv is an environment manager mostly for python.

 #### Installation

 ### Conda
-Conda is a package manager that aims manage any package, python or not.
+Conda is a package and environment manager that aims manage any package, python or not.

 #### Installation